Info

 We offer high quality drinks from Finnish beer to natural wines and cocktails at the festival site.

-For when the hunger hits, there are three food vendors on the site: Alvarin Dogi, Le Puska & N4ku.
+For when the hunger hits, there are three food vendors on the site.
+Vendor list will be announced later.
 All the food vendors have vegan options too.

 Bringing your own drinks or food to the festival site isn't allowed, but you can bring a non-deposit water bottle and small snacks.